curityio/mcp-authorization-secured-api/README.md

 ### Run the MCP Client

-Run any MCP client that implements the MCP authorization specification and implements the required OAuth standards.\
+Run any MCP client that implements the behavior from the MCP draft authorization specification.\
 You can run this repo's adapted version of the [TypeScript SDK Example MCP OAuth Client](https://github.com/modelcontextprotocol/typescript-sdk/blob/main/src/examples/client/simpleOAuthClient.ts).\
 Use the following commands to run the MCP client.